 - Demonstrate knowledge of research principles and their integration into evidence-based clinical practice in audiology.

-- Demonstrate knowledge of the ethcial standards and conduct expected in the field of audiology.
+- Demonstrate knowledge of the ethical standards and conduct expected in the profession of audiology.

 Placement Objectives for Graduates